esarks/SkylerThomas2/14_chapter-11-redemptions-story-secular.md

 **You live with mission.** You're not just receiving redemption.
 You're participating in it.
 God redeems you so you can be part of His redemptive work in the world.
 You bring light into dark places.
 Hope into despair.
 Grace into brokenness.

 **You live with gratitude.** When you see the whole arc—creation, fall, redemption, restoration, consummation—you're overwhelmed by grace.
 You didn't earn this.
 You didn't deserve it.
 But God, in His great love, wrote you into His story.
+Philip Yancey captures the radical nature of grace:

+> "Grace, like water, flows to the lowest part.
+Grace is given to the ones who admit they are thirsty, the ones who admit they cannot save themselves."
+>
+> — Philip Yancey, *What's So Amazing About Grace?*

+Grace doesn't wait for us to climb up to it.
+It flows down to where we actually are—in the low places, the broken places, the places where we've finally stopped pretending we can save ourselves.

 ---

-**Biblical Parallels (2-3 pages):**
+## Stories of Redemption

 **The Redemption Promise in Eden (Genesis 3:15)**